matias-vazquez/microcontroladores/Lab04/README.md

 ## Deliverables
 Turn in a short technical report to document your work.
 Include the following:

+ - Upload your MPLAB project with the commented `main.c` to your GitHub repository and add the link to your technical report.
  - Link to a video (2 minutes maximum), where you show and explain the functioning of your project on the Curiosity board.
 You can upload your video to your student drive or YouTube.
  - Image of the BUILD SUCCESSFUL window.
  - Image of each modified register for the portInit() function when you debug the code step by step. __HINT: Put a breakpoint at the first line of the `portInit()` function and open the IO window (Window → Debugging → IO View).__